Originally published August 2021. Updated April 2026.

 Asking open-ended questions (and then allowing for some silence while you wait for an answer) is the best way to mitigate the risk of not having enough information.
 Just as it’s dangerous not to have enough information about your potential client, not having enough information about your potential hire can also leave you in a precarious situation.

 Asking questions like, “What are some of your must-haves in your next role?” can help you uncover objections early on.
 Sound familiar?
 When interviewing for an open position, it’s important to figure out potential blockers early.
-For example, are they expecting to be able to work from home while you’re looking for someone who can come into the office?
+For example, are they expecting to be able to work from home while you’re looking for someone who would be happy with a hybrid schedule?
 Knowing details like this up front ensures that a wrench won’t be thrown into the works later.

 We’ve written before about how powerful storytelling can be as part of your sales process.
 It is equally beneficial when hiring.
 People remember stories better than statistics.
 You might want to tout your company’s growth, but wrap these details into a narrative and your prospective hire is more likely to remember it.